isomerpages/nlb-learning/_communities/Join a LearnX Community/Reading Communities.md

     <img alt="Parenting Book Club" src="/images/learning-communities/reading/LC-Reading-StockImage-03.jpg">
     <div class="margin--top--lg">
       <h5 class="margin--top--sm margin--bottom--sm"><b> Parenting Book Club </b></h5>
-      <p class="margin--top--sm margin--bottom--sm"> Parenting without a support network, encouragement, and sharing of experiences can be exasperating and lonely.
+      <p class="margin--top--sm margin--bottom--sm">Parenting without a support network, encouragement, and sharing of experiences can be exasperating and lonely.<br><br>
 This parenting book club aims to share alternative parenting perspectives and up-to-date tips and tricks to parent our children.
-We will read together, hold open discussion and take home some tips, so that we can better support our children and grow together as a healthy and strong family.<br><br>
+We will read together, hold open discussion and take home some tips, so that we can better support our children and grow together as a healthy and strong family. <br><br>
 These parenting book club discussions are hosted on a regular basis via online or at local libraries.
 All sessions will be warmly facilitated by Jenny, a professionally trained parenting coach.
 Register for her sessions and make parenting pals today!<br><br>
 For Parents, conducted quarterly in English.
 The location is to be confirmed.</p>
       <p class="margin--top--sm margin--bottom--sm"><a target="_blank" href="https://go.gov.sg/lcsessions"> Click here for upcoming sessions</a></p>